-Non-Covered Drugs and Supplies.
-No benefits are provided for:
+Non-Covered Drugs and Supplies

-- Anorexiants. - Non-sedating antihistamines. - Ophthalmic drug solutions to treat allergies. - Immunizing agents; toxoids; blood; and blood products. - Combination vitamins that require a prescription, except for: prescription prenatal vitamins; and pediatric vitamins with fluoride. - Medical supplies such as dressings and antiseptics. - Pharmaceuticals that you can buy without a prescription, except as described in this Subscriber Certificate or in your Pharmacy Program booklet. - Drugs and supplies that you buy from any pharmacy that is not approved by Blue Cross and Blue Shield for payment for the specific covered drug and/or supply. - Drugs and supplies that you buy from a non-participating retail pharmacy, except for covered drugs obtained from a pharmaceutical company or from non-covered retail pharmacy outside Massachusetts when the drugs are not reasonably available from a covered pharmacy. - Drugs and supplies that you buy from a non-designated mail service pharmacy. - Drugs and supplies dispensed or administered by providers such as physician assistants, home health care providers, and visiting nurses. - Drugs and supplies not medically necessary for you (except for birth control drugs and devices). - Drugs and supplies that are not furnished in accordance with Blue Cross and Blue Shield medical policy and medical technology assessment criteria, except for certain drugs used on an off-label basis as required by law (such as drugs used to treat cancer and drugs used to treat HIV/AIDS). - The cost of delivering drugs to you.
+- Anorexiants. - Non-sedating antihistamines. - Ophthalmic drug solutions to treat allergies. - Immunizing agents; toxoids; blood; and blood products. - Combination vitamins that require a prescription, except for: prescription prenatal vitamins; and pediatric vitamins with fluoride. - Medical supplies such as dressings and antiseptics. - Pharmaceuticals you can buy without a prescription, except as described in this Subscriber Certificate or in your Pharmacy Program booklet. - Drugs and supplies you buy from any pharmacy that is not approved by Blue Cross and Blue Shield for payment for the specific covered drug and/or supply. - Drugs and supplies you buy from a non-participating retail pharmacy, except for covered drugs obtained from a pharmaceutical company or from a non-covered retail pharmacy outside Massachusetts when the drugs are not reasonably available from a covered pharmacy.

+- Drugs and supplies you buy from a non-designated mail service pharmacy. - Drugs and supplies dispensed by non-pharmacy providers such as physician assistants, home health care providers, and visiting nurses, except as otherwise described in this Subscriber Certificate. - Drugs and supplies not medically necessary for you (except for preventive drugs and birth control drugs and devices). - Drugs and supplies that are not furnished in accordance with Blue Cross and Blue Shield medical policy and medical technology assessment criteria, except for certain drugs used on an off-label basis as required by law (such as drugs used to treat cancer and drugs used to treat HIV/AIDS). - The cost of delivering drugs to you.